CAIDA/walrus/README.md

          java -cp antlrall-mod.jar:libsea.jar:mp.jar:.
 H3Main

-6. If you wish to build a JAR file to distribute, run the 'make jar' command.
-To make the JAR file without jikes, enter the command:
+6. If you wish to build a JAR file to distribute, run the following
+   command:

-         make jar -f Makefile.nodep
+         make jar

    The created JAR file will be called 'walrus.jar'.
 To run Walrus with walrus.jar, follow the instructions in the Quick Start section.